dbcook/openrocket-database/README.md

 Despite the thin information, I have been able to build a relatively complete MPC parts file which is now included with this package.
 Any parts that may have been created during the AVI ownership era have not been included yet.
+I do not think there are many.

 #### AVI (Aerospace Vehicles Inc.)